psybits/gopsydose/README.md

 source table needs to be manually filled using other tools.

 #### DBDir
+This is relevant to sqlite.

 The directory where the database file will be created.
-If changing this, don't forget to check the old directory for any left files!
+If changing this, don't forget to check the old directory for any files left!

 #### AutoRemove
 If set to true, will remove the oldest log when adding a new one, if the `MaxLogsPerUser` limit is reached, without telling the user.

+#### DBDriver
+Which database driver to use.
+Current options are "sqlite3" or "mysql".

+#### MySQLAccess
+Credentials to access a MySQL database.

+Example: user:password@tcp(127.0.0.1:3306)/database

 ### gpd-sources.toml